smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

     public static Uri TruncateUri( Uri baseUrl ) { ... }

-    public static Uri SomethingWithAUri( Uri baseUrl ) { ... }
+    public static Uri SomethingCoolWithAUri( Uri baseUrl ) { ... }
 }
 {% endhighlight %}

-The ``static`` constraint helps the class stay stateless.
+The ``static`` constraint helps the class stay stateless and cannot be instantiated.
 Having the class be ``static`` ensures all the methods must also be declared as ``static``.

 Manage state: Immutable Classes